 The main level of the Lambeau Field Atrium will feature music and concessions for Packers fans attending games, along with the live broadcast of Packers Preview:

-Packers Preview Broadcast live from the Lambeau Field Atrium for 2 hours prior to kickoff.
-Listen live as Dennis Krause, Jeff Falconio and Mark Tauscher and others walk you through the day’s highlights.
-They will talk with Wayne Larrivee, Larry McCarren and other guests throughout the segment.
-Tune in after the game to hear Greg Matzek and John Maino recap the game.
+Packers Preview is broadcast live from the Lambeau Field Atrium for 2 hours prior to kickoff.
+Listen live as Dennis Krause, Jeff Falconio and Mark Tauscher and others preview the upcoming game.
+They will talk with Wayne Larrivee, Larry McCarren and other guests throughout the program.
+Tune in after the game during Packers OT to hear Greg Matzek and John Maino recap the game.

 As Green Bay’s award-winning Fixed Based Operator, Jet Air offers complete air transportation and flight services to all Packers games – home or away.